DaveParillo/cisc192-reader/docs/_sources/chapter4/review-3.rst.txt

    .. tab:: Q10

       .. activecode:: cond_rec_a10
          :language: cpp
+         :compileargs: ['-Wall', '-std=c++11']
+         :nocodelens:

          Write the function ``print_negative`` that asks the user for a negative number.
 If the user does not provide a negative number, it should contine asking until the user provides one.
          It should then print the negative number.
          ~~~~
          void print_negative () {

          }